Stable components in the parameter plane of transcendental functions of finite type: Shell components. Proof of Theorems C and D.

-In standard rational dynamics hyperbolic components have a distinguished point called {\em the center} of the component at which the attracting cycle is superattracting.
+In standard rational dynamics, hyperbolic components have a distinguished point called {\em the center} of the component at which the attracting cycle is superattracting.
 This is not the case for the shell components we are studying, where the multiplier of a finite cycle cannot vanish.
-Nevertheless we shall see that there are points in the boundary of the shell component that play the role of the center.
+Nevertheless we shall see that there is a unique point in the boundary of the shell component that plays the role of the center.